onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 and copy the generated command.

 ::: tip NOTE
-If you would like to expose a directory containing an existing data set then select the tab **Expose existing data set** and copy the generated command.
+If you would like to expose a directory containing an existing data set, then select the tab **Expose existing data set** and copy the generated command.
 :::